 Divers can see anything from the smallest rarest of Nudies to the weird and wonderful creatures that are attracted to the rich ecosystems of the surrounding areas.
 While aboard we may also stumble across the largest of the large Pelagic trophies such as Mantas, Hammerheads, leopard sharks, Dugongs, Whale Sharks, dolphins and even whales!
 As well as schooling pelagic fish like barracuda, tuna, mackerel, and trevally are often seen hunting for prey like snapper and fusilier together with sharks.

-The average water temperature varies from 25 degrees Celsius along the edge of the Coral Sea to 29 degrees Celsius in the Bismarck Sea.
-You can dive in Papua New Guinea all year round, with the high season generally from May to November.
+The average water temperature varies from 25 degrees Celsius along the edge of the Coral Sea to 30 degrees Celsius in the Bismarck Sea.
+The visibility usually ranges from 20 to 40 meters unless you are diving at muck diving sites or sites near mangrove swamps.

 Liveaboard Diving Regions :

 Tufi is a small town located in a remote, pristine region of Papua New Guinea at the tip of Cape Nelson.
-Tufi is only accessible by plane or boat, as there are simply no roads, usually when liveaboards offer "Rabaul to Milne Bay trips", they will make a stopover in the Tufi, diving in Tufi area includes a mix of critters and pelagics, along with stunning above water scenery.
+Tufi is only accessible by plane or boat, as there are simply no roads, usually when liveaboards offer "Rabaul to Milne Bay trips", they will make a stopover in the Tufi.
+Diving in Tufi area includes a mix of critters and pelagics, along with stunning above water scenery.

 Madang and Wewak Area

 During June through September every year, there are few boats offer trips from Madang and Wewak.
-There is good fishing and diving along the magnificent coast, which is world famous for its coral gardens and superb visibility.
 Madang was the centre of heavy fighting during World War II and there are 34 sunken ship dive sites to explore at Hansa Bay near Bogia.
 The highlight will be with the number of hammerhead sightings, and tiger sharks have also made appearances.
 Plus the rich volcanic sand also bring some classic "Milne Bay" type of muck dives.

 Diving in Kavieng presents yet another diversely different dive destination in PNG.
 Kavieng is situated at the northern tip of New Ireland, it is world renowned for its current-swept passages that attract a variety of big, pelagic fish action, the strong incoming currents act as magnets to the schools of trevally, barracuda, grey reef sharks, eagle rays and reef fish.
 On the Pacific Ocean side of north New Ireland and is mainly wreck diving.
 While over on the Bismarck Sea side it is mainly reef diving.
-Plus there are number of WWII wrecks lay scattered in and around Kavieng Harbour.
+Plus there are number of WWII wrecks lay scattered in and around New Harbour (also called Kavieng Harbour).
 These include a Japanese merchant ship and many float planes.
 The area is remote and rarely dived so if you get the chance to go there – just do it!